 These quizzes are designed to check each individual student's understanding of any safety precautions and waste protocols.
 There will be 5 questions (usually multiple choice).
-You are

-NOT permitted to use your lab manual, report form, or any other materials while taking Quiz B (i.e., it is a closed-book quiz).
+You are NOT permitted to use your lab manual, report form, or any other materials while taking Quiz B (i.e., it is a closed-book quiz).
 Your quiz grades will be posted after the last section of the week has completed the lab and the lab coordinator has reviewed the results.
+The correct answers will be visible after all sections have completed the quiz.

 Note that the 15-minute window to take Quiz B is NOT an invitation to arrive 15 minutes late.
-Being late by any amount of time puts you at risk of getting logged as absent, which means a "0" on that week's lab report.
+You must be present in lab to take Quiz B. If you take Quiz B at another location, your grade on the quiz will be corrected to a "0".
+Being late by any amount of time also puts you at risk of getting logged as absent, which means a "0" on that week's lab report.
 (See the Attendance policies below for more detail.)